THE YOUTH OF AMERICA IS FURIOUS | YoBeat

 Anger.
 Pain.
 Sadness.
-The emotions are real, and the snowboarding is the only thing that will set you free.
+The emotions are real, and snowboarding is the only thing that will set you free.
 If you don’t wanna cry, watch the first half of this one on mute.
-But if you like REAL.
-RAW.
-EMOTION, this is the way to experience what it’s really like for the youth of Midwestern Americaland right now, where winter is taking its SWEET.
+But if you like REAL RAW EMOTION, this is the way to experience what it’s really like for the youth of Midwestern Americaland right now, where winter is taking its SWEET.
 ASS.
 TIME. to start.

 And DON’T WORRY.
 The scuds cheer up at about 1:30 cause they’ve still got rope tows and park boxes to enjoy in Minnesooota and “opening weekend was sick” at Spirit Mountain.